Complete Dynamic Logic of Communicating Hybrid Programs: Axiomatization

-Ac-unfolding \RuleName{acCom} expands the communication-contract $(\A, \Commit)$ into ac-kernels $[ \test{\true} ] \ac$ before and after a single communication event.
-In contrast, axiom \RuleName{acNoCom} expands the ac-box for non-communicating programs.
-The send axiom \RuleName{send} collects communication in the recorder $\tvar$ and distinguishes the new world by the fresh recorder $\tvar_0$.
+Ac-unfolding \RuleName{acCom} expands the invariant of the communication history represented by the ac-contract $(\A, \Commit)$ into the base case $[ \test{\true} ] \ac$ before and after the communication event emitted by $\send{}{}{}$.
+The send axiom \RuleName{send} appends the communication to the recorder $\tvar$ and distinguishes the new world by the fresh recorder~$\tvar_0$.
 Receiving $\receive{}{}{}$ obtains some value and binds it to the variable $x$.
 The receive axiom \RuleName{comDual} equates this with testing whether the environment can agree on a non-deterministically chosen value for $x$ by sending.
+Since communication synchronizes in global time, $\gtime$ is free in $\receive{}{}{}$ and $\send{}{}{x}$, thus \RuleName{comDual} is only sound if $x \not\equiv \gtime$.
+Otherwise, bound variable renaming enables \RuleName{comDual}.

 \paragraph{Parallel Composition}